 A composite clipper ship.
 Carrying passengers & cargo.
 Per 1 (data & image), 2 (Miramar, link, you now must be registered to access).
 201 ft. long.
 Built for Devitt & Moore, of London.
 Of iron frame & wooden planking.
 Used on England/Australia run.
 1 advises 'In 1887 she was sold to William Woodside of Belfast and operated principally as a cargo vessel, making voyages to India and New Brunswick under the command of Captain James Arthurs.'
 Sank on Feb.
 14, 1889 near Lundy, Bristol Channel.
 Circumstances not stated.
 A dive site today, perhaps.

 An iron sailing ship.
 Per 1 (extensive 'wikipedia' page), 2 (page re wreck, image), 3 (Miramar, link, you now must be registered to access).
 207.7 ft. long.
 Built for the Nourse line.
 Primarily used for the transportation of Indian indentured labourers to the Caribbean (Trinidad & Nevis) & to Fiji.
 On Mar.
 13, 1884, the vessel left Calcutta, India, for Fiji with 497 labourers & a crew of 43 aboard.
 After a very fast voyage of 58 days, (the normal was 72 days), the vessel ran aground on the Nasilai Reef, Fiji, on May 11, 1884.
 59 died as a result but another 11 died later from related complications.
+I understand that a model of the ship is in the Sunderland Museum model collection.
 Anything to add?

 526 (or 514 or 537 or 542) tons